 Once your initial test is set up, it’s an easy process to repeat tests, continuously fill out the same information and everything is done for you automatically.
-Therefore, its saves huge effort in regression testing of each release.
+Therefore, it saves huge effort in regression testing of each release.

-As suggested by a Lead SDET at Microsoft “It only makes sense to use automated testing tools when the costs of acquiring the tool and building and maintaining the tests is less than the efficiency gained from the effort.”
+As suggested by a Lead SDET at Microsoft “It only makes sense to use automated testing tools when the costs of acquiring the tool and building and maintaining the tests are less than the efficiency gained from the effort.”

 What Is An Automation Framework

 Automation for QC is a very important aspect but more critical is the choice of the tool that is required for the automation.
-There are many tools available in market place for automation testing of mobile apps. all of these tools stands with some pro and some cons for e.g. some of these tools support only android and some needs huge budget.
-Below are few examples of available best tools present today
+There are many tools available in the market place for automation testing of mobile apps. all of these tools stand with some pro and some cons for e.g. some of these tools support only android and some needs huge budget.
+Below are a few examples of available best tools present today

 - Robotium Android Testing Tool